On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Synthesis

 \textbf{Usability} refers to the extent to which the system allows users to interact with it effectively, intuitively, and smoothly.
 One usability facet is usefulness, an important metric because it is a critical determinant of system adoption \cite{venkateshTechnologyAcceptanceModel2008}.
 System adoption is also known as behavioral intention and referred to in our paper as \textit{intention to use}.
 As with understandability, usefulness was primarily assessed through questionnaires (e.g., \cite{guoEffectRecommendationSource2022}), with a few cases involving interviews (e.g., \cite{spinnerExplAInerVisualAnalytics2019}).
 Of the 16 questionnaires in the papers we reviewed, 5 were validated.
 A prominent model that includes perceived usefulness is the "Technology Acceptance Model" (TAM) \cite{venkateshTechnologyAcceptanceModel2008}.
 This model and its extensions have been repeatedly validated.
 For example, Kim \cite{kimDifferencesConsumerIntention2019a} measured TAM components, such as perceived ease-of-use, perceived usefulness and intention to use on-demand automobile-related services.

 In table ~\ref{tab:target_properties_xai}, we initially referred to \textbf{interpretability} as a passive model feature, providing clarity for humans and \textit{transparency} as the model's provision of information about internal workings and structure.
 However, after a review of our literature, we revised the definition of transparency from the initial literature to focus on the "perceived clarity of the relationship between feature values and the model's decision."
 This shift indicates a move from the original definition's focus on merely disclosing technical details of the system's internals to the revised definition's emphasis on the clarity with which users understand how specific features influence model decisions.
 Furthermore, a high degree of interpretability is often dependent on the presence of explanations (e.g. \cite{guesmiExplainingUserModels2022}), which is an active feature.
-Therefore, we would argue, that interpretability as an overarching concept is not passive but active.
+Therefore, in the context of our results, we discuss interpretability as an active feature, rather than a passive one.
+We acknowledge however, that this is viewed differently in former reviews (see table \ref{tab:target_properties_xai}).
 While all reviewed papers provided XAI systems with explanatory features, transparency overall was only measured seven times through unvalidated questionnaires (e.g. \cite{guoEffectRecommendationSource2022}).
 Hellmann's \cite{hellmannDevelopmentInstrumentMeasuring2022} scales for transparency in recommender systems provide a validated measure with several subscales of the construct.
 In particular, the subscale "Input" refers to the user's understanding of how features contribute to the model's sections (example item: \textit{"I understood which item characteristics were considered to generate recommendations"}).
 In addition to measuring metrics related to the core system and how explanations influence these metrics, explanations themselves must be further assessed.